-Revenue recognition is identified as a key audit matter Obecause of its financial significance to the consolidated in financial statements and is one of key performance indicators of the Group.
-Accordingly, there may be risks of material - misstatements related to revenue recognition.
+Revenue recognition on sales of automobiles and automobile parts and components is identified as a key audit matter because of its financial significance to the consolidated financial statements and is one of key performance indicators of the Group.
+Accordingly, there may be risks of material misstatements related to revenue recognition.